cambridgeltl/visual-spatial-reasoning/README.md

 ### 2 The VSR dataset: Splits, statistics, and meta-data

 The VSR corpus, after validation, containing 10,119 data points with high agreement.
 On top of these, we create two splits (1) random split and (2) zero-shot split.
 (1) randomly splits all data points into train, development, and test sets.
 (2) makes sure that tran, development and test sets have no overlap of concepts (i.e., if *dog* is in test set, it is not used for training and development).
+Below are some basic statistics of the two splits.

 split   |  train | dev | test | total
 :------|:--------:|:--------:|:--------:|:--------:
 random | 7,083 | 1,012 | 2,024 | 10,119
 zero-shot | 5,440 | 259 | 731 | 6,430

+Check out [`data/`](https://github.com/cambridgeltl/visual-spatial-reasoning/tree/master/data) for more details.

 ### 3 Baselines: Performance